tldr-pages/tldr/pages/linux/ip-rule.md

 `ip rule {{show|list}}`

-- Add a new rule based on the source address of the specified package:
+- Add a new rule based on packet source addresses:

 `sudo ip rule add from {{192.168.178.2/32}}`